-Each I/O module contains several input and output registers.
-Refer to Figure 7-3 on page 181 for a simplified representation of the I/O block.
-The number of input registers is selected by a set of switches (not shown in Figure 7-2 on page 176) between registers to implement single-ended data transmission to and from the FPGA core.
+Each I/O module contains several input, output, and enable registers.
+Refer to Figure 7-4 for a simplified representation of the I/O block.
+The number of input registers is selected by a set of switches (not shown in Figure 7-2 on page 181) between registers to implement single-ended or differential data transmission to and from the FPGA core.
 The Designer software sets these switches for the user.
-For single-tile designs, a common CLR/PRE signal is employed by all I/O registers when I/O register combining is used.
-The I/O register combining requires that no combinatorial logic be present between the register and the I/O.
+A common CLR/PRE signal is employed by all I/O registers when I/O register combining is used.
+Input Register 2 does not have a CLR/PRE pin, as this register is used for DDR implementation.
+The I/O register combining must satisfy certain rules.